California gold rush: Development of gold-recovery techniques

 Approximately four hundred million years ago, California lay at the bottom of a large sea; underwater volcanoes deposited lava and minerals (including gold) onto the sea floor.
 By tectonic forces these minerals and rocks came to the surface of the Sierra Nevada, and eroded.
 Water carried the exposed gold downstream and deposited it in quiet gravel beds along the sides of old rivers and streams.
 The forty-niners first focused their efforts on these deposits of gold.

 Because the gold in the California gravel beds was so richly concentrated, early forty-niners were able to retrieve loose gold flakes and nuggets with their hands, or simply "pan" for gold in rivers and streams.
 Panning cannot take place on a large scale, and industrious miners and groups of miners graduated to placer mining, using "cradles" and "rockers" or "long-toms" to process larger volumes of gravel.
 Miners would also engage in "coyoteing", a method that involved digging a shaft 6 to 13 m deep into placer deposits along a stream.
 Tunnels were then dug in all directions to reach the richest veins of pay dirt.

 In the most complex placer mining, groups of prospectors would divert the water from an entire river into a sluice alongside the river and then dig for gold in the newly exposed river bottom.
+Mixed groups of Chileans and Mexicans were the first to apply this technique which required colaborative work which was something that was more common among Chileans when compared to Anglo Americans.

 Modern estimates are that as much as 12 million ounces (370 t) of gold were removed in the first five years of the Gold Rush.

+Chilean miners, coming from an area with a long mining tradition, were influential in California.
+Many Euroamerican miners learned from them and from Sonorans.
+Chileans are credited to have introduced the batea gold pan (dish made of wood) and the trapiche to California.
+The trapiche became known as the Chilean mill and compared favourable to similar technology introduced by Mexicans.